Shortening the Hofer length of Hamiltonian circle actions: Shortening a combined action

 Suppose that there exists a symplectomorphism $b \colon U \to U$ that disjoins $\Neps^F$ from $\Neps^K$ and such that $b$ can be connected to the identity through a path of symplectomorphisms that are compactly supported in $U$ and that preserve the function $\hatN$.

-Then the circle action $\{ \Psi^H_t \}$ can be deformed, through loops in $\Ham(M,\omega)$, to a loop $\{ \Psi^\Hbar_t \}$ whose Hofer length is smaller than that of $\{ \Psi^H_t \}$ by at least $\eps$. \end{enumerate} In each of these two cases, the deformation can be chosen such that the deformed Hamiltonians coincide with $H$ outside the set $i(U)$ and attain the same infimum as $H$ on the set $i(U)$, so the positive Hofer length never exceeds the initial one and the negative Hofer length remains the same throughout the deformation. \end{Lemma}
+Then the circle action $\{ \Psi^H_t \}$ can be deformed, through loops in $\Ham(M,\omega)$, to a loop $\{ \Psi^\Hbar_t \}$ whose Hofer length is smaller than that of $\{ \Psi^H_t \}$ by at least $\eps$. \end{enumerate} In each of these two cases, the deformation can be chosen such that the normalized deformed Hamiltonians remain between $\inf H(i(U))$ and $\max H(M)$ on the set $i(U)$ and coincide with $H$ outside this set, so the positive Hofer length never exceeds the initial one and the negative Hofer length remains the same throughout the deformation. \end{Lemma}